isfaidaznam/loan-repayment-prediction/README.md

 As income increases, repayment failure rate decreases.
 The failure rate drops to 0% as annual income reached about 1,000,000.
 Unfortunately, there is a sudden spike on failure rate at around 1,250,000 annual income.
-This may be an outlier where loaners might be overly confident with their ability to repay the loan.
+This may be an outlier where borrower's might be overly confident with their ability to repay the loan.
-Loaners earning above this seems to have no repayment failure.
+Borrower's earning above this level seems to have no repayment failure.

 ### 2.2.3 Failure rate by Debt to Income Ratio